tailwindlabs/tailwindcss/.github/PULL_REQUEST_TEMPLATE.md

 **Please ask first before starting work on any significant new features.**

 It's never a fun experience to have your pull request declined after investing a lot of time and effort into a new feature.
-To avoid this from happening, we request that contributors create an issue to first discuss any significant new features.
+To avoid this from happening, we request that contributors create a discussion to first discuss any significant new features.

 For more info, check out the contributing guide: